devopskube/devopskube-single-node/README.md

 Furthermore, to be able to provide SSL via kube-lego for our own services, we do need to change the ssl port in the section `kube-apiserver`.
 There the `hostPort` should be changed from 443 to 444.
 All of this is already done in the corresponding user-data in this repository.

+The ADVERTISE_IP should be adopted to your personal needs as well.

 >NOTE: This file is copied form the mentioned remote repository as well.
-The used version is for Kubernetes 1.4.3, and there could be changes in this file for future versions.
+The used version is for Kubernetes 1.5.4, and there could be changes in this file for future versions.

 Ĉopy the user data to the remote host: